 FUNCTION ATTRIBUTE Ingress Bandwidth Assignment Vendor-Id = 890 Vendor-Type = 1 Vendor-data = ingress rate (Kbps in decimal format) Egress Bandwidth Assignment Vendor-Id = 890 Vendor-Type = 2 Vendor-data = egress rate (Kbps in decimal format) Privilege Assignment Vendor-ID = 890 Vendor-Type = 3 Vendor-Data = "shell:priv-lvl=N" or Vendor-ID = 9 (CISCO) Vendor-Type = 1 (CISCO-AVPAIR) Vendor-Data = "shell:priv-lvl=N" where N is a privilege level (from 0 to 14).
-Note: If you set the privilege level of a login account differently on the RADIUS server(s) and the Switch, the user is assigned a privilege level from the database (RADIUS or local) the Switch uses first for user authentication.
+Note: If you set the privilege level of a login account differently on the RADIUS server(s) and the Switch, the user is assigned a privilege level from the values you need to configure.
+Note that these attributes only work when you enable authorization (see Section 25.5 on page 229).